 The responsibilities of crime analysts are often dependent upon the needs of their police department or law enforcement agency.
 One morning's tasks might include writing a profile on a particular demographic group's criminal patterns.
 On another day, an analyst could meet with the police chief to discuss an unusual string of local car thefts.
 Less frequently, the work includes going on "ride-alongs" with street cops, visiting a crime scene, or meeting with crime analysts from surrounding jurisdictions to exchange information about criminals who are plaguing the region.
 Occasionally, a crime analyst is pulled off of everyday responsibilities to work exclusively on a task force, usually focusing on a rash of violent crimes.
 As an ongoing responsibility, a crime analyst might be charged with tracking and monitoring "known offenders" (sex offenders, career criminals, repeat juvenile offenders, and parolees).

 New computer technology has had a profound impact on the profession of crime analysis, helping it grow by leaps and bounds.
 In its earliest days, crime analysis simply meant gathering straight statistics on crime.
-Now these same statistics—coupled with specialized software—allow crime analysts to anticipate and prevent criminal activity.
+Now these same statistics—coupled with specialized data analytics software and artificial intelligence—allow crime analysts to anticipate and prevent criminal activity.

 The use of this analysis falls into three broad categories: tactical, strategic, and administrative.
 Tactical crime analysis aims at giving police officers and detectives prompt, in-the-field information that could lead to an arrest.
 These are the "hot" items that land on a crime analyst's desk, usually pertaining to specific crimes and offenders.
 For example, a criminal's modus operandi (M.O.), or method of operation, can be studied to predict who the likely next targets or victims will be.
 The police can then set up stakeouts or saturate the area with patrol cars.
 Tactical analysis is also used to do crime-suspect correlation, which involves identifying suspects for certain crimes based on their criminal histories.